The essential guide to using split screen on Mac

 How do I quit Split View?

-- To quit Split View just move the your cursor to the top of your display to get to the application window menu and tap the full-screen button for one of your two applications.
+- To quit Split View: move the cursor to the top of your display to get to the application window menu.
+Tap the full-screen button for one of your two applications.

-- The program will exit Split View and you’ll immediately see it in normal view, while the remaining app will enter Full Screen view but in a different Space.
+- The program will exit Split View.
+You will instantly see it in normal view, while the remaining app will enter Full Screen view but in a different Space.

-- Take three fingers and swipe right or left on your trackpad and you’ll be taken to other Spaces you may be using on your Mac.
+- Take three fingers and swipe right or left on your mouse/trackpad.
+You be taken to other Spaces you may be using on your Mac.

 More hints and tips

 You may get some good Mac user ideas in these collections:

 - 7 ways to use your Mac trackpad better

 - 3 Cool Mission Control Secrets You Might Not Know

 - How to Maximize Usable Screen Space on Your Mac